BotSolver/BetterMint/README.md

 </p>

 # BetterMint
-A chess.com extension for analyzing your game during play!
+A chess.com extension for analyzing your game during & after play!

 ## Installing the extension
 This extension is for any browser you can import a extension into!